 Less touristic also means less obvious dinner options.
 Thanks to the Loule locals, we found the amazing 11 da Villa.
 What a gem!
 To say our tastebuds were spoiled, is an understatement.
 We have to go back to try Cafe Q though, with its enchanting terrace.

 The Portuguese are super friendly and relaxed.
 We didn’t expect that they’d all be so proficient in English as they are.
 They’re very welcoming, kind and fond of kids.
 Oh, and the locals sure know how to cook!

 Abundance of nature in Ria Formosa

 The Ria Formosa Natural Reserve is located right behind Faro’s marina.
-These wetlands encompass an area of about 18 000 hectares and are protected from the ocean by 5 barrier-islands and 2 peninsulas.
+These wetlands encompass an area of about 18 000 hectares or a little under 45 000 acres and are protected from the ocean by 5 barrier-islands and 2 peninsulas.
 It is heaven for the nature-lover with dunes, marches, lagoons and a vast bio-diversity.
 Many bird species can be spotted during the wintering period.
 Plenty of excursions start at the marina in Faro.

 Who can resist the golden beaches in the Algarve?

 Well, are you hearing it yet?
 The irresistible call of authentic Algarve?
 We bet you do!
 Breathtaking nature, charming cities, mouth-watering seafood, plenty of excursions and activities and the most luxurious accommodation options await you.
 Let the Algarve exceed your expectations.